melghafri/Port2Excel/README.md

 ==== Requirements ===
-The code requires Python 3.10 interpreter + the following libraries:
+The code requires Python 3.10 virtual environment (venv) interpreter + the following libraries:
   1. netmiko --> to establish SSH sessions, which by itself uses the following libraries:
     1.1 paramkio --> the original ssh connection handler 1.2 textFSM --> it is a google project to parse regular semi-structured outputs into python lists and dictionaries